puppetlabs/puppet-docs/source/pe/3.2/install_what_and_where.markdown

 ### Puppet Master Logs

 - `/var/log/pe-httpd/access.log`
-- `/var/log/pe-httpd/error.log`
+- `/var/log/pe-httpd/puppetmasteraccess.log` contains all the endpoints that have been accessed with the puppet master REST API.

-These logs are solely for HTTP activity; the puppet master service logs most of its activity to the syslog service.
-Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux and `/var/adm/messages` on Solaris.
+- `/var/log/pe-httpd/puppetmasteraccess.log` contains all the endpoints that have been accessed with the puppet master REST API.

 ### Puppet Agent Logs

 The puppet agent service logs its activity to the syslog service.
 Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux and `/var/adm/messages` on Solaris.